lee-aaron/otaku-recommender/README.md

 - Scrape MAL for username and ratings
 - Hash username and store in database with ratings
 - When user asks for recommendation pull info from database and use machine learning/deep learning to generate a response
-  - Collborative - generates a recommendation based on similar users
+  - Collaborative - generates a recommendation based on similar users
   - Content-Based - generates a recommendation based on content tags
+  - Hybrid - Uses both and combines into one model

 ## Libraries/Tools